 Key takeaways

-• An office relocation is when a building owner, property manager, or corporate tenant finds the current location no longer suitable.
+• An office relocation is when a building owner, property manager, or corporate tenant finds the current location unsuitable.

 • The decision to move your office location relies on considerations such as cost and impact.